-The shoulder is a ball-and-socket joint, meaning that the top of the humerus meets the scapula in a portion where there is a socket called the glenoid.
+The shoulder is a ball-and-socket joint, meaning that the top of the humerus meets the scapula in a portion where there is a socket called the glenoid cavity.
 Ball-and-socket joints are structured so that the attached limbs can have a wide range of motion.
-This type of joint also occurs in the hips and has an equally impressive range of motion there.
+This type of joint also occurs in the hips.

-The role of keeping the joint in place falls to the rotator cuff.
-The term “rotator cuff” refers to a grouping of muscles and tendons that surround the joint to provide stability by keeping the ball in the socket.
+The role of keeping the joint in place falls to the rotator cuff- though the term can be misleading.
+The term “rotator cuff” actually refers to a grouping of muscles and tendons that surround the joint to provide stability by keeping the ball joint in the socket.

 All of these small pieces make up the greater shoulder joint.
 Each tissue can also become damaged or injured, causing pain and discomfort.
 Chronic pain can be manageable, but when it becomes unbearable or begins to interfere with daily life, it is time to see a doctor.